All posts

 After re-running rsync with the scoped patterns, both plugins loaded cleanly.
 The site came up without errors.

 • wp-config.php.
 I handle this separately (backup the destination copy before rsync, then restore it after).
+If you want to understand what can go wrong with database configuration during migrations, check out my guide on fixing the "Error Establishing a Database Connection" error.

 • .htaccess.
 Some migrations need the source .htaccess rules.
 I review and merge manually.